Director, Johns Hopkins Melanoma Program

 Professor of Surgery and Oncology

 Brahmer JR, Drake CG, Wollner I, Powderly J, Picus J, Sharfman W, Stankevich E, Pons A, Salay TM, McMiller TL, Gilson MM, Wang C, Selby M, Taube JM, Anders R, Chen L, Korman AJ, Pardoll DM, Lowy I, and Topalian SL.
-A phase I study of single-agent anti-PD-1 (MDX-1106) in refractory solid tumors: Safety, clinical activity, pharmacodynamics and immunological correlates.
+Phase I study of single-agent anti-programmed death-1 (MDX-1106) in refractory solid tumors: Safety, clinical activity, pharmacodynamics and immunologic correlates.
 J Clin Oncol 2010; 28:3167-75.

 Associate Professor – Otolaryngology – Head & Neck Surgery and Head and Neck Research Division